hwanggu-corgi/hwanggu-log-3/README.md

 ### July 18th, 2022

-Commit #18105
+Commit #18106

-- Corgi submitting resume for review to bring good news to my love on this website:
+- Corgi completed submitting resume for review to bring good news to my love on this website:
     - https://www.fiverr.com/waterftw/review-your-software-engineering-it-or-technical-resume